Meirdrarel/galcin/README.md

 ###Example
 There is a Example directory in which you have fits files and a **YAML** file as example and try the program.

+###Create model

+The subprocess for create map was used to validate the program (cross test) with existing programs.
+This subprocess need to be updated from the last changes of the architecture and the addition of the data language **YAML**.